TheC-es/TheC-es.github.io/index.md

 # <img width="500px"  src="/img/reserve.png" >

 ## User-Guide
-- Here is our landing page, where you can explore
+- Welcome to GamePlan, the web app that helps you reserve basketball and volleyball courts at the Warrior Rec Center with ease.
+Below is a quick guide to navigating the app.

+- Landing Page
+- Explore the app’s features and get started

 # <img width="500px"  src="/img/GamePlanLandingPage.png" >

+- Login Page
-- Login Page so that you can log in
+- Returning users can log in to access reservations and groups

 # <img width="500px"  src="/img/GamePlanLogin.png" >

-- Sign In Page so that you can sign in
+- Sign In Page
+- New users can create an account to start booking courts

 # <img width="500px"  src="/img/GamePlanSignIn.png" >

+- Basketball Schedule Page
-- Basketball Schedule Page, to view all the basketball games going on
+- View and join upcoming basketball games

 # <img width="500px"  src="/img/BasketBall.png" >

-- Volleyball Schedule Page, to view all the volleyball games going on
+- Volleyball Schedule Page
+- Check available volleyball games and reserve your spot

 # <img width="500px"  src="/img/VolleyBall.png" >

 - About Us Page
+- Learn more about the team behind GamePlan

 # <img width="500px"  src="/img/.png" >